orionprotocol/trading-sdk/README.md

 ```sh
 PRIVATE_KEY= # your private key
 ```
-**Also network tokens are required to pay for transactions, as well as tokens for deposit / withdrawal / exchange.**
+**Also network tokens are required to pay for transactions, as well as tokens for deposit / withdrawal / exchange.
+(10 ORN in test cases)**

 Run tests